POSTECH-CVLab/PyTorch-StudioGAN/README.md

 The resolutions of ImageNet-128 and ImageNet 256 are 128 and 256, respectively.

-All images used for Benchmark can be downloaded via One Drive.
+All images used for Benchmark can be downloaded via One Drive (will be uploaded soon).

 <p align="center">
   <img width="95%" src="https://raw.githubusercontent.com/POSTECH-CVLab/PyTorch-StudioGAN/master/docs/figures/Other_Benchmark.png"/>